 Some vulnerable people may not respond as well to the COVID-19 vaccine as others and may remain at higher risk of serious illness if they catch the virus.
 For these individuals, extra care should be taken to help reduce their risk of infection.

 Managing the hostel

 To use this guidance in local settings, hostel providers will need to interpret the meaning of ‘household’ based on the set-up of their hostel.
 This will depend on the layout of the accommodation and how it is organised.
-It is important to determine the household structure of the hostel as part of prevention planning, before anyone in the hostel begins to display any symptoms of COVID-19.

 In deciding what constitutes a household, the key factor is whether residents share living spaces, in particular: bathrooms, toilets, kitchens and sleeping space.
-Residents who share any of these should be considered as a ‘household’ for this guidance.
-In complex situations, hostels can seek advice from PHE’s local Health Protection Teams (HPT).
+Residents who share any of these should be considered as a household for this guidance.
+In complex situations, hostels can seek advice from local Health Protection Teams (HPT).